 'Who Should Set the Limits of Free Speech?

-The 2018 McWhirter Conference, Oxford was at Trinity College, Oxford on Tuesday 13th and Wednesday 14th March:
+The 2019 McWhirter Conference, Oxford at Trinity College, Oxford, will take place on Tuesday 12th and Wednesday 13th March:

 With previous speakers including Baroness Chakrabarti, Sir Richard Dearlove and Sir Roger Bannister, the McWhirter Conference provides a unique, and sometimes life-changing, educational opportunity for bright sixth formers from both state and independent schools.
 Small syndicate groups follow each of the four talks and the Conference culminates in a ‘Question Time’ plenary session.

 The McWhirter Foundation and its supporters host the Conference at Trinity College Oxford, with no cost to those attending.
 The conference encourages students to think about their own role in society and to think about how they might get involved in shaping Britain's future.
 Since 1975, more than 3,000 sixth formers have attended a McWhirter Conference.

 Adrian Hilton is a political theologian, educationalist and commentator on politics, religion, culture and the arts.
 A twice-graduate of Oxford, he is a former parliamentary candidate and policy advisor to ministers and shadow ministers.
 He often shared political platforms with Norris McWhirter, and lectures in the UK and US on themes of liberty.
 He is the author of a recent book on education reform: Academies and Free Schools in England: a History and Philosophy of the Gove Act (Routledge, 2018), and is Chairman of the Academic Council of the Margaret Thatcher Centre.
 He is also a Council member of The Freedom Association.
 In addition, he holds a Guinness World Record; indeed, he is one of the few who knew Norris in both his political and Guinness Book of Records spheres of expertise.

 After Dinner Speaker